rhmoller/embrace/README.md

 * webapis - a GWT module containing JSInterop stubs for a selection of HTML5 APIs (similar to Elemental)
 * examples - small examples of what you can do with the project currently

+## Taking it for a spin

+./gradlew :webapis:jar
+./gradlew :examples:run

+and point your browser to http://localhost:8888/com.giddyplanet.embrace.examples.Examples/

 ## Project Philosophy

 The GWT team is working on a similar tool and Elemental 2.